minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

 Each access keys is linked to a :ref:`user identity <minio-authentication-and-identity-management>` and inherits the :ref:`policies <minio-policy>` attached to it's parent user *or* those groups in which the parent user has membership.
 Service accounts also support an optional inline policy which further restricts access to a subset of actions and resources available to the parent user.

-:mc:`mc admin user svcacct` only supports creating access keyss for :ref:`MinIO-managed <minio-users>` and :ref:`Active Directory/LDAP-managed <minio-external-identity-management-ad-ldap>` accounts.
+:mc:`mc admin user svcacct` only supports creating access keys for :ref:`MinIO-managed <minio-users>` and :ref:`Active Directory/LDAP-managed <minio-external-identity-management-ad-ldap>` accounts.

-To create access keyss for :ref:`OpenID Connect-managed users <minio-external-identity-management-openid>`, log into the :ref:`MinIO Console <minio-console>` and generate the access keys through the UI.
+To create access keys for :ref:`OpenID Connect-managed users <minio-external-identity-management-openid>`, log into the :ref:`MinIO Console <minio-console>` and generate the access keys through the UI.

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note